How to Track Brand Mentions in AI Search: 2026 Guide

 Each AI Engine is Different

-Here's something that surprises many marketers: different AI engines recommend different brands for the same query.
+Here's something that surprises many marketers: brand mentions in AI search engines vary dramatically across platforms.
 ChatGPT might mention you prominently while DeepSeek doesn't mention you at all.
 This is because each model has different training data, different retrieval approaches, and different reasoning patterns.

 Tracking a single AI engine gives you an incomplete picture.
-You need multi-engine monitoring to understand your true AI visibility landscape.
+You need multi-engine monitoring to understand your true AI visibility landscape — which is exactly why knowing how to track brand mentions in ChatGPT specifically is not enough on its own.

 The Problem with Manual Checking